jkingportfolio/CI_PP4_Pic_Pals/README.md

     - [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/)- Used to validate the CSS of the site.
     - [Jshint](https://jshint.com/) - Used to validate the Javascript of the site.
     - [Pycodestyle](https://pypi.org/project/pycodestyle/) - Used to validate code against Python conventions.
-    - [Chrome dev tools (Lighthouse)](https://developer.chrome.com/docs/lighthouse/overview/) - Used to measure site performance, SEO and accessiblity
+    - [Chrome dev tools (Lighthouse)](https://developer.chrome.com/docs/lighthouse/overview/) - Used to measure site performance, SEO and accessibility.
     - [WAVE Validator](https://wave.webaim.org/) - Used to evaluate site accessibility

 ### Libraries